Visiting the Dolomites for the First Time | Ultimate Guide & Top Tips

 There are 300 sunshine days a year in South Tyrol, so you need to bring your sunscreen, no matter when you visit!

 In summer, don’t forget your hiking essentials and in winter, your best winter sports gear.
-If you’re wondering what to wear on your feet then you’ll want to read best shoes for the Dolomites.
+If you’re wondering what to wear on your feet then you’ll want to read best shoes for the Dolomites (coming soon).

-If you’re planning to tackle some via ferrata, either purchase your own gear or hire it while you’re visiting the Dolomites if you don’t think you’ll need it again.
+If you’re planning to tackle some via ferrati, either purchase your own gear or hire it while you’re visiting the Dolomites if you don’t think you’ll need it again.

-For rifugio stays, it’s nice to have some slippers to put on so you don’t have to find a pair of common shoes that fit you.
+For rifugi stays, it’s nice to have some slippers to put on so you don’t have to find a pair of common shoes that fit you.

 VISITING THE DOLOMITES